 ATCO is a private company delivering safe, reliable, cost-effective natural gas to West Australians.
 As a gas distribution company, ATCO builds, owns and maintains an underground network of pipelines that bring natural gas to approximately 750,000 West Australians.

-Along with building and maintaining the network, we also perform the work to connect your gas and read your meter.
+ATCO along with building and maintaining the network, also undertake the work to connect your gas and read your meter.